 - Plastics, glass, metals and organics.
 We responsibly reduce and manage the disposition of waste by reusing material where feasible, recycling what cannot be reused, and composting our organics.

 - Sustainable Recycling.
-We have partnered with Urban Impact to recycle the paper that we do use, and over the last four years alone, our recycling efforts have accomplished the following:
+We have partnered with Urban Impact to recycle the paper that we do use, and over the last four years alone (2013 through 2016), our recycling efforts have accomplished the following:

 - 1,116 kilograms of paper waste was diverted from landfills

 - 4.0 tonnes of carbon WAS NOT pumped into our atmosphere